 Salary is dependent on experience and qualifications.
 Comprehensive benefits package and on-site room and board included.

-Submit a cover letter outlining relevant experiences and addressing the qualifications and expectations stated above and curriculum vitae online.
-Recommendation letters or reference testimony will be required upon request.
+To Apply: Submit a cover letter outlining relevant experiences and addressing the qualifications and expectations stated above and curriculum vitae via the online portal.
+Recommendation letters will be required upon request.

-Inquiries about the position may be directed to Mark E. Seifert, Chief Program Officer and Dean, at firstname.lastname@example.org.
+Inquiries about the position may be directed to the Dean, Katie Goodall, Ph.D. at the following email: email@example.com.